Conquer the MBE and MPRE with Fleming’s as Your Guide!

 - A table of contents (aka “question index”) is included.

-- For each subject, the questions are identified that test particularly.
+- For each subject, the questions have identified that test particularly.
 For example, the Civil Procedure index shows Questions 3, 29, 40, 56, and 136 (5 questions total) test “Federal Question” as a subtopic under “Subject Matter Jurisdiction.”

 - Therefore, students get Question 3 wrong, they know to solidify their grasp on federal question subject matter jurisdiction by not only reviewing the related answer explanation, but by also practicing questions 29, 40, 56, and 136 specifically.

 - Similarly, the question index indicates that there are 17 questions that test diversity subject matter jurisdiction.
 That is more than three times as many diversity jurisdiction questions as federal question jurisdiction questions.

 - The Civil Procedure question index indicates that only one question tests on insurance as to discovery.
 This illustrates how some issues are tested with high (i.e., diversity), medium (i.e., federal question), and low (i.e., insurance) frequency.
 In turn, this underscores the importance of prioritizing studies from highest to lowest likelihood of being tested.
 It also reduces the stress examinees experience from the overwhelming yet false sense of having to know everything because it is all of equal importance.

 - The index allows all students to practice certain issues that they know they are weaker in.
 Similarly, the index allows law students to practice those issues that will be tested on their next exam without getting bogged down by questions that will not be relevant until the following exam.

 - FFOL is proud to announce the addition of Emanuel’s Bootcamp for the MBE, included in every Bar Review.
 This interactive web training tool walks through Steve Emanuel’s personal training methods with instructional content and audio explanations.